flightjs/flight/README.md

 ## Finding and writing standalone components

-Flight components can be found by searching the Bower registry:
+You can browse all the [Flight components](http://flight-components.jit.su) available at this time.
+They can also be found by searching the Bower registry:

 ```
 bower search flight